drogue-iot/drogue-device/README.md

 See [the book](https://book.drogue.io/drogue-device/dev/index.html) for more about the architecture, how to write device drivers, and running some examples.

+## Examples

+An overview of the examples can be found in [the book](https://book.drogue.io/drogue-device/dev/examples.html) or going to the [examples folder](https://github.com/drogue-iot/drogue-device/tree/main/examples) in this repository.

+Drogue device runs on any platform supported by embassy, which at the time of writing includes:

+* nRF52
+* STM32
+* Raspberry Pi Pico
+* Unix or Windows

 ## Building

 To build drogue-device, you must install the [nightly rust toolchain](https://rustup.rs/).
 Once